co-cart/cocart-api-reference-docs/source/includes/_woocommerce-extensions.md

 ### Retrieve a product ###

-If you are using [CoCart Products](https://docs.cocart.xyz/products.html) API, any Mix and Match Product will return additional product data under a new variable.
+If you are using [CoCart Products](products.html) API, any Mix and Match Product will return additional product data under a new array variable `mnm_data`.
+[View example](products.html#woocommerce-extensions-mix-and-match-products).

 ## Name Your Price ##